Aiming for 750 - 800 in SAT Verbal? Our next AIMING FOR 800 course is coming up!

 FREQUENTLY ASKED QUESTIONS

-Our answer is an emphatic yes.
-SAT Reading is just as coachable as SAT Math—arguably more so.
-Admittedly, SAT Reading is easier to teach to students who have been avid readers.
-However, very few students, even ones who are voracious readers, spend their free time reading lengthy SAT-type passages on soil decomposition and geese migration in Southern New Zealand.
-In other words, very few students spend their time reading the kind of passages featured on the SAT’s Reading Test, which is why even A.P.
-English students find the SAT’s verbal sections challenging.
-Thankfully, we have devised a proven system that teaches students how to tackle each type of question and passage they’re going to encounter (Literature, Social Science, Natural Science, and History).
+Yes, SAT Reading is just as coachable as SAT Math—arguably more so.
+Students who are avid readers do have an inherent advantage.
+However, very few teenagers, even ones who are voracious readers, spend their free time reading the types of passages featured on the SAT, which is why even AP English students find the SAT’s verbal sections challenging.
+Thankfully, we have a proven system that teaches students how to dissect SAT Reading passages to quickly uncover the main idea in each text.

 Our course instructor is renowned in the field of test preparation and has sterling academic credentials.
 He earned a National Merit Scholarship in high school, was an Ivy League English major, and has earned dozens of perfect scores on the verbal sections of the SAT, ACT, GMAT, and GRE.
 But much more importantly, the instructor who will be leading your son or daughter is patient, funny, nurturing and 100% dedicated to his students.
 Since 2006, he has coached thousands of students to reach their highest potential on the Reading and Writing sections of the SAT.